 The Dallas Comprehensive Environmental Climate Action Plan (CECAP) outlines the specific activities that the city can undertake to reduce greenhouse gas emissions and improve environmental quality in the city.
-There are eight major goals with ninety-seven actions.
+There are eight major goals with 97 actions.
 At this time, each city department is actively engaged and a dashboard to view the progress is located at dallasclimateaction.com.
-The Electrical Vehicle Charging provisions are incorporated in the goals of the CECAP and the charge to implement the actions is one against which the Development Services department is measured.
-The actions include milestone B11: Update the building code to require wiring conduits for solar photovoltaics and electric vehicle charging infrastructure in new construction.
+The proposed amendments to electrical vehicle charging regulations are incorporated in the goals of the CECAP and the charge to implement the actions is one against which the Development Services Department is measured.
+One action includes milestone B11: Update the building code to require wiring conduits for solar photovoltaics and electric vehicle charging infrastructure in new construction.